dhis2/training-docs/content/android/tg_trackerprogram.md

 * F_ENROLLMENT_CASCADE_DELETE
 * F_TEI_CASCADE_DELETE

+Complete/Deactivate Enrollment : To complete or deactivate an enrollment, click on three dot menu in the upper right corner and select "Complete" or "Deactivate"

 Group view of Program stages in TEI Dashboard or Show Events Timeline : The TEI Dashboard offers the possibility to change the list of events from the chronological view to a stage grouping view.
 The stage grouping view will group and collapse the events per program stage.
 Each program stage group can be expanded by the user and the events will be displayed chronologically and if you select Show Events timeline it will show all the events as per the events date the data has been entered in each stage or multiple events in one program stage.